dinhomathias/Amc/Extensions-–-JobQueue.md

 This job will send a first message after one second, a second message after two _more_ seconds, a third message after _three more_ seconds, and so on.
 After the ten messages, the job will terminate itself.

 You might want to add jobs in response to certain user input, and there is a convenient way to do that.
-All `Handler` classes can pass the job queue into their callback functions, if you need them to.
-To do that, simply set `pass_job_queue=True` when instantiating the Handler.
+The `context` argument of your `Handler` callbacks has the `JobQueue` attached as `context.job_queue` ready to be used.
 Another feature you can use here is the `context` keyword argument of `Job`.
-You can pass any object as a `context` parameter when you launch a Job and retrieve it at a later stage as long as the Job exists.
+You can pass any object as a `context` parameter when you launch a `Job` and retrieve it at a later stage as long as the `Job` exists.
 Let's see how it looks in code:

 ```python
 from telegram.ext import CommandHandler